-The Trademark Electronic Search System (TESS) and Official Gazette are good places to start.
+The Trademark Search and Official Gazette are good places to start.
 These are U.S. Patent and Trademark Office tools that show federally registered, applied for but yet-to-be registered, and abandoned trademarks.
 You may also want to widen your search to include state business registries, state trademark databases, and social media.

 How do you stop trademark infringement?

 Once you know you’re not infringing, the next step is to stop trademark infringement if it happens to you.
 To keep you aware of any infringing activity, you’ll want to monitor your trademark for the life of your mark.